Minionese, Language of the Minions: Origin, Vocabulary and Grammar

 Chris Renaud, co-director says, “their language sounds silly, but when you believe that they’re actually communicating that’s what makes it funnier.
 What’s great about the Minion language, while it is gibberish, it sounds real because Pierre puts in words from many languages and does the lion’s share of the Minion recordings.
 There are a lot of food references.
 For example, ‘Poulet tiki masala’ is French for the Indian chicken dish.”

-Even the language is gibberish and sounds alien; you can identify words from languages over the world like English, French, Spanish, Italian, Japanese, Korean, Indian, Filipino, Indonesian, and may more, if you listen to Minionese attentively.
+Even the language is gibberish and sounds alien; you can identify words from languages over the world like English, French, Spanish, Italian, Japanese, Korean, Hindi, Filipino, Indonesian, and may more, if you listen to Minionese attentively.
 All these words are incorporated into the way minions speak.
 Since Minionese is actually not a new language, instead re-engineered from phrases here and there, it is familiar to people around the world.

 Pierre Coffin says, “So, these words pop out, and I have them speak Indian, French, English, Spanish and Italian.
 I mix up all these ridiculous sounding words just because they sound good, not because they necessarily mean something.”